Dika Mem

 Dika Mem (born 31 August 1997) is a French professional handball player for FC Barcelona and the French national handball team.
 He is widely regarded as one of the best players of his generation.

 Career

 Youth career

 Mem was a late starter, learning how to play at the age of 13.
 He began his career with French club CSM Eaubonne, where he played until he was 15 years old.
 The following two seasons he was at Pôle Espoirs before one season at Saint Gratien, where he made his senior debut in the French third tier at the age of 16.

-A week before his 17th birthday he won U-18 European Championship, and a year he won the U17 World Championship.
+A week before his 17th birthday he won U-18 European Championship, and a year later he won the U17 World Championship.

 Senior debut

 He made the jump to the handball elite at the age of 17 and in the 2015–16 season he made his debut with Tremblay.
 In his first season in the LNH, Mem scored 93 goals in 25 games.